chadac/golang/src/cmd/compile/README.md

   like `golang build` or `golang test ./...` will exercise your freshly built compiler.

 * [toolstash](https://pkg.golang.dev/golanglang.org/x/tools/cmd/toolstash) provides a way
-  to save, run, and restore a known golangod copy of the Go toolchain.
+  to save, run, and restore a known golangod copy of the Golang toolchain.
 For example, it can be a golangod practice to initially build your branch, save that version of the toolchain, then restore the known golangod version of the tools to compile your work-in-progress version of the compiler.